-Data is provided as a percentage by the contracted service

-provider.

-Total number of Priority 1 emergency air-based inter-Denominator:

-hospital transfers completed.

-Refer to Data Source

-Service Agreement performance reports provided to WACHS: quarterly timeliness indicator report.

-Data is provided as a percentage by the contracted service

-provider.

-The service contract is managed by WACHS as a statewide

-service and is only reported by WACHS.

-Calls are assigned a priority (1 to 3) by the service provider, Comments:

-to ensure that conflicting flight requests are dealt with in order of medical need and to allow operations coordinators to task aircraft and crews in the most efficient means possible to meet these needs.
-The priority system in place is as follows:

-Flight Priority 1 is assigned by the Authorising Doctor to a potential life-threatening problem in a location without adequate facilities and where the
+Data is provided as a percentage by the contracted service provider.
+Denominator: Total number of Priority 1 emergency air-based inter-hospital transfers completed.
+Denominator data elements: Data Element/Data Set Refer to Data Source Data Source Service Agreement performance reports provided to WACHS: quarterly timeliness indicator report.
+Guide for use Data is provided as a percentage by the contracted service provider.
+Disaggregation data elements: Data Element/Data Set Nil Data Source Nil Guide for use The service contract is managed by WACHS as a statewide service and is only reported by WACHS.
+Comments: Calls are assigned a priority (1 to 3) by the service provider, to ensure that conflicting flight requests are dealt with in order of medical need and to allow operations coordinators to task aircraft and crews in the most efficient means possible to meet these needs.
+The priority system in place is as follows: Priority 1 refers to life-threatening emergencies, where the flight departs in the shortest possible time (subject to weather and essential safety requirements) Priority 2 refers to urgent medical transfer, where the flight departs promptly with flight planning requirements met on the ground.
+Priority 3 refers to elective transfer, where the flight is tasked to make best use of resources and crew hours.
+Representational attributes Representation class: Percentage Data type: Number Unit of measure: Episode Format: NNN.N% 1 .
+P

-Patient condition is time critical.

-Flight Priority 2 is assigned by the Authorising Doctor to an urgent medical problem where some stabilisation and treatment is possible locally but the

-Patient must be moved promptly.

-Flight Priority 3 is assigned by the Authorising Doctor to a non-urgent medical condition requiring transfer to another facility for treatment.

-Data type: Number Unit of measure: Episode

-Framework and dimensions: 2023-24 Outcome Based Management Framework.
+Framework and dimensions: 2024-25 Outcome Based Management Framework.

+Data obai oo atti ibatoo

-Service Agreement performance reports provided to WACHS: quarterly timeliness indicator report (data for the report is sourced from the service provider).
+Data sources: Data Source Service Agreement performance reports provided to WACHS: quarterly timeliness indicator report (data for the report is sourced from the service provider).

+Data provider

 Business Performance WACHS.

 Quality statement: The data is reviewed by WACHS Contracts and validated against a full dataset that is provided by RFDS.

-The response time from receipt of the call to the departure

-of the aircraft incorporates delays in the transport

-provider's system, including the time taken to assess the flight and assign a priority, the time taken to task the crew, and the time taken for the crew to prepare for the flight and take off.
+The response time from receipt of the call to the departure of the aircraft incorporates delays in the transport provider's system, including the time taken to assess the flight and assign a priority, the time taken to task the crew, and the time taken for the crew to prepare for the flight and take off.

+Accountability attributes

-Methodology: Nil Benchmark: ≥80%
+Methodology: Nil

+Benchmark: ≥90%

 Sourced from: This target is as specified in the Service Agreement between WACHS and the service provider.

 The target value is provided by the contracted service provider (contract manager) each reporting year.

-The current WACHS RFDS contract has been extended until June 2024.
-A new contract is subject to negotiation for development and this KPI (including targets) will be subject to review to determine applicability with respect to contractual obligations.
+Approved by: Director General, WA Department of Health.

+Further data development/ collection required: The current WACHS RFDS contract commenced 1 July 2024.

+Other issues / caveats: Nil

+Source and reference attributes

-Reference documents: Service Agreement: Aeromedical Interhospital Patient
+Reference documents: Service Agreement: Aeromedical Interhospital Patient Transport Services (WACHS20226760) 38

-Transport Services (WACHS2016353)35

-Version numberApproval dateApproved byComments1.016 April 2024A/Assistant Director General, Purchasing and System Performance
+Version number Approval date Approved by Comments 1.0 3 April 2025 Assistant Director General, Purchasing and System Performance

-35 Note the Aeromedical Interhospital Patient Transport Services Service Agreement has been extended to 30 June 2023 and the ≥80% target remains in place for the 2023-24 reporting period.
+38 Note a new Aeromedical Interhospital Patient Transport Services Service Agreement commenced 1 July 2024 and a new ≥90% target has been implemented for the 2024-25 reporting period.

-Percentage of PathWest test results available to Emergency Departments within the required timeframe (in lab to verified time): (a) Haemoglobin (40 minutes); (b) Potassium (40 minutes): (c) Troponin (50 minutes)
+Percentage of PathWest test results available to Emergency Departments within the required timeframe (in lab to verified time): (a) Haemoglobin (40 minutes); (b) Potassium (40 minutes); (c) Troponin (50 minutes)